nursit/AdaptiveImages/README.md

 ## What is it?
 This is the sandalone PHP implementation of "3-layer technique" for Adaptive Images generation.
-See <http://blog.nursit.net/Adaptive-Images-et-Responsive-Web.html> for technical explanations and justifications.
+See <http://openweb.eu.org/277> for technical explanations and justifications (french version available : <openweb.eu.org/280>)

 ## Requirements